 Educate and motivate your faculty!
 We offer onsite or virtual workshops covering core competencies and topics of interest for nursing and health professions faculty.
-Onsite workshops provide comprehensive coverage and 5 continuing education credits.
-Virtual workshops feature the most important information–and interactive exercises– in a format and time-frame that works in a “Zoom” setting and provide 2.5 contact hours.
+Onsite workshops provide comprehensive coverage and 6 continuing education contact hours.
+Virtual workshops feature the most important information–and interactive exercises– in a format and time frame that works in a “Zoom” setting and provide 3 contact hours.
 Topics include:

 - NEW!
 Practical Approaches to Teaching Patient-Centered Care: Along with quality and safety initiatives, Patient-Centered Care includes concepts reflecting individual values (e.g., respect, compassion) which may be difficult to teach and evaluate.
 In this presentation participants will develop teaching-learning strategies and build patient scenarios to help students identify nursing actions and overcome barriers to Patient-Centered Care.

 - NEW!
 Competencies: How Do They Impact Nursing Education?: Organizations of all types are increasingly using competency to describe knowledge, skills, and attitudes necessary for effective practice.
 Explore the difference between competency statements and learning objectives and understand ways in which competencies may help nurse educators prepare students for today’s practice.

 - NEW!
 Burnout and Compassion Fatigue: Strategies for Nursing Educators and Students: COVID-19 has forced all health care workers, including nurse educators, to acknowledge and address the stressors we face in both our personal and professional lives.
 Learn strategies for coping with the pressures of burnout and compassion fatigue based upon the latest research and prepare students to manage burnout in their own careers.